gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Get-AIPFileStatus.md

 This command provides information about a file that is labeled as "Confidential \ Finance group".
 This file was labeled manually by John and it is also protected by using the Rights Management template, "Contoso - Confidential Finance".

-### Example 1b: Get the label and protection status of a single file - Azure Information Protection unified labeling client only
+### Example 1b: (Unified labeling client) Get the label and protection status of a single file

 ```
 PS C:\> Get-AIPFileStatus -Path \\Finance\Projects\Project.docx